 In his book, Famine: A Short History, (Princeton University Press, Princeton, NJ, 2009, p.
-36) Cormac Ó Gráda notes how few famines are recorded in ancient history.
-He goes on to hypothesize that all-out famines must have been relatively rare in the past, and those that occurred were for the most part short-lived and not Malthusian “demographic correctives.”
-Otherwise they would have punched such a hole in local populations based on subsistence agriculture and its minimal replacement rate (hovering just above 2.1 children per female most of the time: forty-year-olds were rare; soaring infant mortality was very much not) that extinction could not have been averted, at least regionally.
+36) Cormac Ó Gráda notes how so few famines are recorded in ancient history.
+He goes on to hypothesize that all-out famines must have been relatively rare in the past, and those that occurred would have been short-lived for the most part and not Malthusian “demographic correctives.”
+Otherwise, they would have punched such holes in local populations based on subsistence agriculture and its minimal replacement rate (hovering just above 2.1 children per female most of the time: forty-year-olds were rare and soaring infant mortality was very much not) that extinction could not have been averted, at least regionally.

 Similarly, the Encyclopedia of Plagues and Pestilence, (George Kohn, Ed., Facts on File, Inc., NY, NY, 1995), lists two dozen epidemics before 1000 CE, four and a half hundred since, two thirds of which occurred during the 19th century and the 20th.

-Not only were ancient famines, follow-up epidemics and ensuing social chaos frequent, recurrent and ubiquitous, they were also hyper-lethal (approaching 100% casualties in cases of multi-year repetition) therefore devastating for urban settings that shared the same bioregional climate.
-It is rare to find plagues and famines on record in ancient times, not because they were mild and few and far between, but because they were so frequent and lethal that hardly any records survive.
-When an urban civilization collapsed, its written records rotted away unattended unless carved on massive stone monuments.
-Most of those carvings would have reflected fatter times during which they were inscribed—which is indeed the case for those we’ve dug up.
+Not only were ancient famines, follow-up epidemics and ensuing social chaos persistent, they were also hyper-lethal (approaching 100% casualties in cases of multi-year repetition) therefore devastating for urban settings that shared the same bioregional climate.
+Records of plagues and famines in ancient times are hard to find, not because they were mild and few and far between, but because they were so frequent and lethal that hardly any records survive.
+When an urban civilization collapsed, its written records rotted away unattended unless they had been carved on massive stone monuments.
+Most of those carvings would have reflected the fatter times during which they were inscribed ― which is indeed the case for those we’ve dug up.

-Ancient burial registers are even more misleading, as one could have disposed quite handily of over-numerous corpses in impromptu funeral pyres, backyard burials without records, and river, lake or sea dumping, rather than burial in some orthodox, well-recorded manner.
+Ancient burial registers are even more misleading, as one could have disposed quite handily of over-plentiful corpses in impromptu funeral pyres, backyard burials without records, and river, lake or sea dumping rather than burial in some orthodox, well-recorded manner.

 Prof. Ó Gráda describes famine’s severity as a function of the number successive years during which drought and flood combined to blight harvests.
-In other words, one year of bad crops was tough: food prices shot up and many more of the poor died than usual (when they died like flies anyway).
+In other words, one year of bad crops was tough: food prices shot up and many more of the poor died than usual (they usually died like flies anyway).
 The best government was stressed to provide relief; the worst, some sadistic pretense of order.
 There was a significant aggravation of profiteering from above and theft from below.
 Two years in a row were disastrous: many died among the young and the old of all classes, epidemics took hold as mass immunity was crippled by mass hunger, most elites gave up and ran away to infect outlying citadels.
-Poor harvests for three years and society simply collapsed: no-one was left to bury the dead, plant crops or harvest them, or just lead a civilized life; it was every man for himself; psychopathic anarchy reigned supreme, made hellish by routine bouts of cannibalism.
-Four years or more in succession and there was nothing left to consolidate except a bunch of post-traumatically stressed survivors living (literally) hand to mouth in empty ruins.
+If there were poor harvests for three years, society simply collapsed: no-one was left to bury the dead, plant crops or harvest them, or just lead a civilized life; it was every man for himself; the anarchy of psychopaths reigned supreme, made hellish by routine bouts of cannibalism.
+Four years or more in succession and nothing was left to consolidate except a bunch of post-traumatically stressed survivors living (literally) hand to mouth in empty ruins.

-Setting aside its moral, aesthetic and culinary limitations, cannibalism was not a militarily sustainable solution.
-It magnified human cross-infection and killed off more precious labor than it fed, in a world that ran on human labor and not much else.
-It was unsustainable unless enough food crops were on hand to make it redundant, as shown in pre-Columbian civilizations whose many ancient cities now stand empty even though they once housed tens of thousands of people or more.
-Ruins of such towns pockmark the globe, like the ravaged face of a smallpox victim.
+Setting aside its moral, aesthetic and culinary limitations, cannibalism was not a sustainable solution.
+It magnified human cross-infection and killed off more precious labor than it fed in a world that ran on human labor and not much else.
+It was unsustainable unless enough food crops were on hand to make it redundant, as demonstrated by pre-Columbian civilizations whose many ancient cities now stand empty even though they housed tens of thousands of people or more at one time.
+The ruins of such towns pockmark the globe like the sores of a smallpox victim.
 Almost every major town in the Old World is underlain with several layers of older ruins that once flourished and were left carpeted with corpses; many more such sites are barren of any modern town.